/v1/evals routes. In Local, you keep datasets as JSONL files alongside your prompts, write eval functions in code, and run experiments from the CLI.

 - Local

 Datasets live as JSONL files in your repo and sync to AgentMark Cloud through the deployment pipeline.
 In the Dashboard you pick a synced dataset when you create an experiment or configure a review queue.
-Rows are appended through the “Save to dataset” flow during annotation review and through the REST API.
+The Add to Dataset flow during annotation review and the REST API both append rows.

 Evaluations